-Internal Assessment External As ssessment termly exams with GCSE of topics that they will have of This is to allow pupils to gratyle questions.
-From these exams with GCSE questions based on the that they will have covered each half term. to allow pupils to grow in confidence in exam uestions.
-From these internal assessments will have the opportunity to move into sets that Pupils will sit three papers.
+Internal Assessment External A ssessment Throughout Key Stage 4 pupils will be given half termly exams with GCSE questions based on the topics that they will have covered each half term.
+This is to allow pupils to grow in confidence in exam style questions.
+From these internal assessments pupils will have the opportunity to move into sets that best cater for their needs Pupils will sit three papers.
 Paper 1 - Non calculator (1 hour and 30 minutes) Paper 2 - Calculator (1 hour and 30 minutes) Paper 3 - Calculator (1hour and 30 minutes) Pupils will either be entered for higher or foundation.
 Course Title Exam Board and Specification code Entry Criteria (if applicable) Website GCSE Mathematics Edexcel - 1MA1 https://qualifications.pears on.com/en/home.html